-This is the most common loan denial reasons there is.
+This is the most common loan denial reason there is.
 A low credit score is a big turn-off for lenders.
 A low credit score signifies that you are an irresponsible borrower who will most likely not return your debt.
-This can impact a significant impact on the lender whom you’re approaching.
+This can have a significant impact on the lender whom you’re approaching.
 Other factors include:

 - The previous consolidation of your debt and your credit score.